mrvollger/SDA/README.md

 ```

 # Install: #
-The requirements for SDA are taken care of my two conda environments (sda-python-2 and sda-python-3).
-In order to get this running you must already have anaconda 3 installed somewhere on your system and you must be able to create environments.
+The requirements for SDA are taken care of by two custom conda environments (sda-python-2 and sda-python-3).
+In order to run SDA, you must already have anaconda 3 installed on your system and you must be able to create conda environments.

-Once that is done modify `env_conda.cfg` so that it adds conda to your path.
+Once that is done, modify `env_conda.cfg` so that it adds conda to your path.
 The `CONDA_PATH` variable must be set so that it points at you conda installation.
 Here is an example of what your `env_conda.cfg` might look like.
 ```
 #!/bin/bash